max1mde/ServerCleanup/README.md

 > [!CAUTION]
 > **Userbots** are against the Discord TOS and can get your Discord account **terminated**!
 > Use this tool wisely.

+Also this thing is still a bit buggy..

 ## Installation